Ashgabyte/jsondeepsearch/README.md

 **lookforkey(jsondict, key)**
 Search the key in dictionary with nested structure
 The key is a string in quotes like "key"
+Returns a tuple with a dict (last match: {key:value}) and a list (all matches: [key, value, absolute index including original dictionary name]))

 **lookforvalue(jsondict, value)**

-Search the value in dictionary with nested structure The value can be any type of variables, sequences or mixed structure Returns a tuple with a dict (last match: {key: value}) and a list (all matches: [key, value, absolute index including original dictionary name])
+Search the value in dictionary with nested structure.
+The value can be any type of variables, sequences or mixed structure.
+Returns a tuple with a dict (last match: {key: value}) and a list (all matches: [key, value, absolute index including original dictionary name])
 For single values of array the dict is empty (no pairs "key":"value", but only "value")

+Returns a tuple with a dict (last match: {key:value}) and a list (all matches: [key, value, absolute index including original dictionary name]))